-Differential User Guide: Test PlansPhorge User Documentation (Application User Guides)
+Differential User Guide: Test PlansPhorge Administrator and User Documentation (Application User Guides)

 This document describes things you should think about when developing a test plan.

 When you send a revision for review in Differential you must include a test plan (this can be disabled or made optional in the config).
 A test plan is a repeatable list of steps which document what you have done to verify the behavior of a change.
 A good test plan convinces a reviewer that you have been thorough in making sure your change works as intended and has enough detail to allow someone unfamiliar with your change to verify its behavior.

 This document has some common things to think about when developing or reviewing a test plan.
 Some of these suggestions might not be applicable to the software you are writing; they are adapted from Facebook's internal documentation.